hav4ik/hav4ik.github.io/articles/_posts/2020-02-08-how-to-dominate-on-tech-interviews.md

 comments: true
 ---

-> **NOTE**: this is a **Troll Post**, and I used strong / offensive language tone for satirical purposes.
-Interviewers are very good people, please treat them with respect and just show what you're capable for :)
+> **NOTE**: this is a **Troll Post**, and I used strong and offensive language tone for satirical purposes.
+Interviewers are very good and extremely smart people, usually with many years of experience of building amazing products.
+Please treat them with respect and just show what you're capable for :)

 ----------------------------------------------------------------------------------------------------------------------